Trifon Zarezan Day. First Pruning of the Vines

 Well the ethnographers who study these things believe that the celebrations held on February 14th originate from an old pagan ritual dating back thousands of years to the time of the Thracians.

 Dionysus discovered the making of wine and passed that knowledge onto us mortals and each ‘passing on’ was followed by rampant parties fuelled by the drinking of lots of wine.

-The day of St Trifon’s martyrdom is said to fall on or near tothe old pagan festival and the combining of the two has been lost in the intricities of history and mythology.
+The day of St Trifon Zarez martyrdom is said to fall on or near to the old pagan festival and the combining of the two has been lost in the intricacies of history and mythology.

 During the mid 1980’s Bulgaria was a very large and substantial exporter of wine to the UK.
 Its other mass market was the Soviet Union.

-The success of this marketing prompted vine growers to plant varieties that would sell to other European countries such as, Merlot and Pinot Noir but the strong Cabernet Sauvignon was the biggest hit with British paletes.
+The success of this marketing prompted vine growers to plant varieties that would sell to other European countries.
+Merlot and Pinot Noir did very well.
+The strong Cabernet Sauvignon however, was the biggest hit with British paletes.